Our elders lead, shepherd, and oversee the congregation and ministries of

 Michael was ordained in May of 2016.
 He has used several opportunities to spread the Gospel.
 He and his wife have served in the Gideon organization, taught Sunday School classes to all ages, and worked on numerous mission trips.
 He loves to preach the Word and share the love of Christ.
 You can contact Michael at email@example.com

 Matt holds a B.S. in Mgmt - Business Administration from UNC-Asheville, a Masters in Human Service - Counseling and Church Ministry from Liberty University, and currently holds a North Carolina Law Enforcement Certification through the Winston-Salem Police Department.
 Matt has been involved in active ministry for 20 years, as a volunteer and in various leadership roles.
-He and Mary Clark have been married for 12 years, and have two children, Madison and Thomas, with another on the way.
+He and Mary Clark have been married for over 12 years, and have three children, Madison, Thomas and William.
 Matt enjoys watching, coaching, and participating in various sports and spending time outdoors.
 He has a passion for mentoring and discipling youth in their faith, and spending time with his family.
 You can contact Matt at firstname.lastname@example.org

 Our Deacons model servanthood for the congregation.
 They assist the elders and serve the church through special ministries.